Join the Simpsons in another fun, immersive journey as you wander through the captivating world of Krusty the Clown.

-Permitted, but only in the queues.
+Flash Photography and Video Taping Policy: Permitted, but only in the queues.
 There is absolutely no photography or video taping during the actual ride.
-Employees are on hand to monitor ride vehicles while the attraction is running, and they have a closed-circuit feed of every single ride vehicle.

-Yes.
-Child Switch allows two members from your party to experience the Simpsons while you wait behind with your child.
+Child Switch: Yes.
+Child Switch allows your party to experience the Simpsons while you wait behind with your child.
 When your party is finished, you’ll reverse roles – you ride, your party waits.
-The Simpsons Ride allows two riders and two people to switch at a given time, and you’ll be given a Child Switch Pass to complete the switch.
-Be sure to read our Child Switch guide for more information on the program and how you may apply it to other rides.

-With the height requirement of 40 inches in mind, the Simpsons Ride is everything you’d expect after watching the television show in terms of content and language.
+With the height requirement in mind, the Simpsons Ride is everything you’d expect after watching the television show in terms of content and language.
 With regards to everything else, the ride is mostly child friendly.
-Do note that the ride building is somewhat dark, and the actual ride simulates high heights, water effects and fire in a motion simulator vehicle.
+Do note that the ride building is somewhat dark, and the actual ride simulates high heights, water effects and fire.
+Again, all fake, but keep that in mind.

 Oh boy, the Simpsons.
 Let me start off with the good:

 So, first’s things first: the Simpsons Ride is absolutely an enjoyable ride.
 It’s decently themed, relatively fun for the whole family and it’s a fun experience combined with the biting humor you’ve come to expect from the television cartoon.
-The ride itself uses a very large curved IMAX screen to that create the feeling of being fully immersed in the world of the Simpsons.
+The ride itself uses two very large curved IMAX screens that create the feeling of being fully immersed in the world of the Simpsons.
 Simply put, it’s a remarkable experience.

-Overall, I wouldn’t recommend missing it – simply because The Simpsons Ride has become one of Universal’s flagship rides, and despite what else I’ve got to say, I will admit that I usually get a kick out of the ride as a whole.
+Overall, I wouldn’t recommend missing it, because the Simpsons has become one of Universal’s flagship rides, and despite what else I’ve got to say, I will admit that I usually get a kick out of ride as a whole.

 That being said, I see this attraction as a missed opportunity on so many levels.
-To give a bit of backstory, the ride was built entirely on the foundation of its predecessor, Back to the Future: The Ride – and when I say foundation, I literally mean it is as if they’ve simply changed the ride’s film and painted the building purple.
+To give a bit of backstory, the ride was built entirely on the foundation of its predecessor, Back to the Future: The Ride – and when I say foundation, I literally mean it is as if they’ve simply changed the ride’s film.
 Granted, they did a bit more than that, but let me explain:

 First off, it’s the Simpsons.
 We’re talking over twenty years of potential.
 Quite frankly, the Simpsons franchise has the material to carry an entire theme park, let alone a single ride.
 So when fans go through the queue for the first time, they can feel justifiably disappointed.
 Besides a few posters and monitors littering the ceiling, there’s not much in the way of theming throughout the ride.